vladfeigin/llm-agents-evaluation/README.md

 `answer` is the expected answer.

-`context` is the context for the question, retrieved from the search index.
+`context` is the background information related to the question, serving as the ground-truth for the model to generate an accurate answer.

 Example:

 ```json
 {
     "session_id": "1",